✅ SAFE — Chironji (Charoli)

 ✅ Reality: plenty of home-cooked, natural foods poison dogs — onion and garlic lead the list.

-"My clinical line on chironji (charoli) is unchanged after years of consults: prepared plain and kept small, it is manageable; cooked the way we eat it, it is not.
+"The clinical bottom line on chironji (charoli): prepared plain and kept small, it is manageable; cooked the way we eat it, it is not.
 Follow the portions here and note any change in stool or appetite."

 Sources & References